biozhp/Population_RNA-seq/README.md

-# The code used for population RNA-seq data analysis
+# The codes used for population RNA-seq data analysis